Preface

 We claim the Cyrenaics as our philosophical ancestors, those who taught that pleasure is the highest good and the compass of life.
-From Aristippus of Cyrene, disciple of Socrates, we inherit the creed that the now is holier than the promise of some distant afterlife, and that the joy of the body is more certain than the abstraction of virtue.
+From Aristippus of Cyrene, disciple of Socrates, we inherit the insight that the now is more immediate than the promise of some distant afterlife, and that the joy of the body is more certain than abstract virtue.

 Ours is a radical, immediate hedonism, rooted in the body and the now, privileging intensity of experience over duty, restraint, or delayed gratification.